pawelgrzybek/pawelgrzybek.com/content/posts/2020-02-03-book-review-gravitas-by-caroline-goyder.md

 ---
 title: "Book review: Gravitas by Caroline Goyder"
-description: "I am a constant joker!
+summary: "I am a constant joker!
 Most of the time there's nothing bad about this, but in a senior-level position in big software company, some level of seriousness can be helpful.
 The power to be a great communicator lies somewhere in-between, doesn't it?"
 photo: 2020-02-03.jpg
 ---